hgedia/knowledge-base/docs/ZK/intro.md

 circuits of the scheme, up to a given size.
 The second phase converts the output of the Powers of Tau phase into an NP-relation-specific CRS.

+The “Powers of Tau” ceremony has several advantages over earlier schemes.
+First, contributors do not need to be selected in advance.
+Instead, the protocol uses a random beacon that produces public, random values at set intervals to enable a continuous ceremony.
+Participants, therefore, do not always need to be available and online.
+The random beacon also ensures public verifiability of the coordinator.
+As a result, the protocol can theoretically support hundreds or even thousands of participants.

 #### References